paynow-gg/fivem-redm-script/README.md

-# PayNow Plugin for FiveM / RedM
+# PayNow Script for FiveM / RedM

 The official PayNow addon seamlessly integrates with game servers for FiveM & RedM, facilitating in-game transactions and enhancing gameplay with secure and efficient financial interactions.
 This guide will help you set up the PayNow plugin on your server.